How was this Underground Adventure born?

 Around the end of the development of Underground Adventure, when I was thinking about adding some music to the game, I understood I couldn't make it alone (My skills in music composition are close to none).

 That's where the talented 8bit composer CutterCross came to help me.
 He made all the music and sounds for the game.
-Definitely, Underground Adventure would not have been the same without him.
+Underground Adventure would not have been the same without him.

 How did you get involved in the industry?